Page last updated on 24th July 2020.

 If students are affected by any incident of hate, or they experience difficulties such as relationship or familial abuse at all, especially during this period of social distancing, please encourage them to seek support and contact Report & Support.
 Please note that if students make a report and request contact from a member of staff, they may be offered a phone appointment or email liaison rather than a face to face appointment until further notice.

 The Student Enquiry Centre are responding to email enquiries.
 Students can email directly (email@example.com) or submit an enquiry through their MySIS account (SEC Online).
 There are some services that have been temporarily suspended.
 These include degree certificate production, issuing replacement student ID cards and hardcopy official documentation with a stamp or seal.
-For further information please direct students to the Student Enquiry Centre webpages.
+For further information please direct students to the Student Enquiry Centre website.

 Support for practical or social support during the Covid-19 outbreak is available via Mutual Aid Groups.